crweaver225/The-Philosophy-Fill-in-the-Blank-Quiz/README.md

 - Written in Python

-- The answers to the questions are as follows:
+- The answers to the questions are as follows

 - Easy: 1) ought 2) virtue 3) deontological 4) utilitarianism

 - Medium: 1) knowledge 2) greeks 3) rationalism 4) empiricism 5) nihilism

 - Hard: 1) master 2) social 3) heaven 4) general will

 - Upon the completion or failure of a quiz, users are asked if they wish to play again.